Green Bean Stew (Braised Green Beans)

 How To Serve & Store

-Any leftovers will store in an airtight container in the fridge for 3-5 days.
+Any leftovers will be stored in an airtight container in the fridge for 3-5 days.
 This recipe is also freezer-friendly and will freeze for up to 2 months (possibly longer, but I’ve never tried further than that).

 Green Bean stew in a bowl with pita bread